What Travel Expenses Are Tax Deductible

 Parking fees can add up quickly, especially in busy cities or during events.
 Luckily, parking fees associated with your business-related travel are deductible.
 Whether you park at the airport, a hotel, or a client’s location, be sure to keep track of these fees and include them in your tax deductions.
 Remember to separate personal parking expenses from business-related ones to avoid any IRS scrutiny.

-See also What Travel Agency Do
+See also Why Travel To Greece

 Accommodation Expenses